lsst/dp1_lsst_io/docs/products/images/deep_coadd_mask_planes.rst

     These often appear alongside ``NO_DATA`` in deeply masked regions.

 ``CLIPPED``
-    Pixel was excluded during coaddition due to artifact clipping.
+    Pixel was excluded during coaddition due to artifact clipping -- i.e. at least one input image for this pixel was identified as an artifact and excluded.
     The coaddition algorithm in DP1 aggressively rejects transient features such as cosmic rays, meteors, or satellite trails.
-    If a warp contributing to this coadd patch had the pixel flagged as part of an artifact, it was excluded from the stack, and ``CLIPPED`` is set.

 ``CR``
     One or more input visits flagged this pixel as a cosmic ray.